 In strict cash accounting, the time of recording should coincide with the actual cash flow.
-In South Africa, entries for the national budget data are made during the time period in which transactions are captured by financial systems.
+In South Africa, national budget data entries are made during the time period in which financial systems capture transactions.
 After the financial year-end, books remain open so that all year-end procedures can be finalised, such as reconciling actual bank account balances with revenue and expenditure reported, and correcting item classification.
 The year-end procedures do not influence revenue and expenditure levels, and consist primarily of:

-- Late funding requests by government departments to settle obligations relating to the specific financial year. - Surrenders of unspent funds by government departments (funds requested but not used). - Corrections to revenue, expenditure or financing transactions that were, for example, erroneously classified. - Adjustments to expenditure data, for auditing and parliamentary purposes, to show only authorised expenditure for the particular financial year (excluding all unauthorised spending).
+- Late funding requests by government departments to settle obligations relating to the specific financial year. - Surrender of unspent funds by government departments (funds requested but not used). - Corrections to revenue, expenditure or financing transactions that were, for example, erroneously classified. - Adjustments to expenditure data, for auditing and parliamentary purposes, to show only authorised expenditure for the particular financial year (excluding all unauthorised spending).